-Expression is using language to communicate your beliefs and values, representing yourself in your text, and arousing emotions in your readers.
+Expression is using language to communicate your beliefs and values, represent yourself in your text, and arouse emotions in your readers.
 Expression consists of three major parts:

-- Voice, or ethos, is how you represent and articulate yourself in your writing. - Tone, or pathos, is your attitude toward your topic and your audience. - Style, or elocution, is the effect your language choices have on your audience.
+- Voice, or ethos, is how you represent and articulate yourself in your writing. - Tone, or pathos, is your attitude toward your topic and your audience. - Style, or elocution is the effect you have on your audience using language.